-This Sunday I lost a good friend Anacleto Rapping to colon cancer.
-Because of my faith in Jesus I believe in the after life and heaven.
-I believe one day we will be reunited.
+This Sunday, I lost a good friend Anacleto Rapping to colon cancer.
+Because of my faith in Jesus, I believe in the afterlife and heaven.
+I think one day we will be reunited.

 I met Anacleto at Southwestern Photojournalism Conference many years ago.
-Here was the bio we had posted in 2015 when he was one of the speakers.
+Here is the bio we posted in 2015 when he was one of the speakers.

 Los Angeles, California

 Anacleto Rapping has placed his passion for storytelling at the heart of every picture he has taken over a more than three-decade professional career.

 As a staff photographer at the Los Angeles Times for two decades, Rapping brought us four Presidential campaigns, five Olympic Games, three World Cup Soccer tournaments, three Academy Award shows, and countless breaking news stories and sporting events.
 His gift for visually capturing historic moments broadened his understanding of the world and national events.
 It allowed him to chronicle news events as they unfolded throughout the United States and in foreign locales such as South Africa, Australia, Papua New Guinea, Indonesia, Singapore, Guatemala, Mexico, and Canada.